eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

 each topic coming out like a sardine: packed so close together, but always slipping from your hands whenever you pick them up.

-I think that what makes linear regression so difficult to learn is that it is a topic that has been studied _ad nauseam_.
-Mathematicians, scientists, bioinformaticians, statisticians, social scientists, psychologists...
-So many disciplines have their own understanding of linear regression, which means that the exact same idea has multiple names, notations and formalisms.
-Just as an example, what mathematicians call **Tikhonov regularization**, statisticians call **ridge regression**, machine learning experts call **weight decay**, and other people simply call **linear regularization**.

-With so many different possible ways to introduce linear regression, it's easy to get lost and drown.
-So what I've done is take the time to really dig into the machinery, and explain how all of this linear regression stuff hangs together, trying not to mention any discipline-specific names.
+So what I've done is take the time to really dig into the machinery, and explain how all of this linear regression stuff hangs together, trying not to mention any domain-specific names.
 This post will hopefully be helpful for people who have had some exposure to linear regression before, and some fuzzy recollection of what it might be, but really wants to see how everything fits together.

 There's going to be a fair amount of math (enough to properly explain the gist of linear regression), but I'm really not emphasizing proofs here, and I'll even